zalenix/portaldocs/portal-sdk/templates/top-extensions-custom-domains.md

 <!-- TODO:  Correct the code typos in the following sentence by locating the code. -->

-1. In `ExtensionExtensionDefinition.cs`, add the configuration class to the `ImportContructor`.
+1. In `ExtensionExtensionDefinition.cs`, add the configuration class to the `ImportConstructor`.

 1. Override `IReadOnlyDictionary&lt;string, object&gt; GetExtensionConfiguration(PortalRequestContext context)`  to extend the environment object that is returned to the client, as in the following code.